wrborrelli/wrborrelli.github.io/_pages/about.md

   - /about.html
 ---

-I am a computational chemist with extensive experience in quantitative research, research project management, and data-science.
-My research lies at the intersection of atomistic simulation, statistical mechanics, and machine learning.
+I am an ABD PhD in Theoretical and Computational Chemistry from UCLA with extensive experience in quantitative research, research project management, and programming/data-science.
+My research lies at the intersection of atomistic simulation, statistical mechanics and thermodynamics, and machine learning.
+I have a passion for curating actionable insights from complex data, as well as scientific communication.

 <p align="center">
   <img src="/images/cover_img.jpg" alt="My research focus" width="600">